U.S. Tax Information

-International students and scholars physically present in the U.S. for any part of 2019 are legally required to file tax documentation by April 15, 2020. (**The state of North Carolina and the federal government has extended the filing deadline to July 15, 2020 due to COVID-19.
+International students and scholars physically present in the United States for any part of 2019 are legally required to file tax documentation by April 15, 2020.
+This is true regardless of whether or not the individual received any income in 2019.
+Please note that the state of North Carolina and the federal government extended the filing deadline to July 15, 2020 due to COVID-19.
 However, not all states have extended their deadlines.
-See below for more information.**) This is true regardless of whether you received any income in 2019.

 - If you are a nonresident alien for tax purposes and you filed your 2019 tax return as a nonresident alien, you should not receive this payment as you are not eligible.